dhruvpathak23/TIC-TAC-TOE-GAME/README.md

-# 🎮 TIC TAC TOE PROJECT
+# 🎮 TIC TAC TOE GAME

 A simple Tic Tac Toe game built using *HTML, CSS, and JavaScript* with DOM Manipulation for interactive gameplay.